 Spend Time in Magnificent SF Parks

 If you are an outdoor enthusiast that’s deciding where to move, you are in luck because SF has vast open spaces.
 That’s why when you want to take a break from all the hard work or you simply feel the need to escape the hustle and bustle of the city and spend some time in nature, there will be plenty of options to choose from.
-SF boasts parks and other open spaces where you can recharge your batteries.
+SF boasts parks and other open spaces where you can recharge your batteries and relieve moving stress.
 In fact, most of them feature various attractions, too, so you can do more than walk around or have a picnic.

 Compared to other US cities, SF has the greatest number of parks, covering a wide range from the most popular ones offering a variety of attractions and recreational activities to the less-known ones where you can find peace and quiet, and everything else in between.
-If you’re moving with kids and you want to take them to a playground, there’ll be plenty of options for that, too.
+If you’removing with kids and you want to take them to a playground, there’ll be plenty of options for that, too.
 Also, if you are moving with dogs, there be plenty of places where you can play fetch.

 All in all, no matter what you might feel like doing, you’ll find some public open space worth exploring.
 If you don’t know where to start, here are a couple of top recommended parks to consider.